artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 This one is a good read, but extra worth the click because it includes an email I wrote to the entire of Artsy with the intent of priming the company about opening the source code.

-dB and myself spent quite a lot of time talking to the rest of the company about the OSS ideals, our company's values and open source fit.
+dB. and myself spent quite a lot of time talking to the rest of the company about the OSS ideals, our company's values and open source fit.
 Here's [a 5m video][db-vimeo] which is a great example of how we presented Open Source
 internally: